containers/common/docs/containers.conf.5.md

 **network_cmd_path**=""

-Path to the slirp4netns binary.
+Path to the slirp4netns or pasta binary.

 **network_cmd_options**=[]

-Default options to pass to the slirp4netns binary.
+Default options to pass to the network binary.

 Valid options values are: